geomarker-io/codec/codec.md

 - [Frictionless Validation](https://repository.frictionlessdata.io/) are github actions for validation, visual reports, and markdown badges

-## creating a frictionless data package for CODEC
+## creating a frictionless CODEC data resource

 > The essence of a Data Resource is a locator for the data it describes.